WHAT IS A DRY COOLER & WHAT ARE THE DIFFERENCES BETWEEN DRY COOLERS VS. CHILLER SYSTEMS?

 Depending on operator preference, there are different approaches to industrial cooling.
-While some process temperatures can be optimally maintained using conventional industrial chillers, others require the use of alternative equipment like dry coolers.
+While some process temperatures can be optimally maintained using conventional industrial chillers, others require alternative equipment like dry coolers.

 Both thermoregulatory tools achieve a similar effect, but their mechanisms operate differently.
 This article will highlight the differences between a dry cooler vs. chiller and help you decide which is best for your cooling needs.

 A dry cooler is a cooling device that uses air to regulate process temperature.
 The cooling done by a dry cooling system is based on the principles of sensible heat rejection.
 A typical unit requires a cooling medium channeled from an associated process that enters a dry cooler and exchanges accumulated heat with the air circulating within.